 First and foremost, technology has become part of our everyday lives.
 It’s how we wake up in the morning, hear about the news and speak with friends and family.
-So, integrating technology into the working life of a healthcare professional is going to be essential to its success.
+So, integrating digital workforce platforms into the working life of a healthcare professional is going to be essential to its success.

 Your staff bank booking system needs to have a user-centric design: solving the problems and meeting the needs of the exact people who will be using the platform.

 Ask yourself: What do healthcare professionals want from their staff bank?
 We’d suggest…

 - Ability to instantaneously work

 - Automated payslips